Eccles railway station: Services

 On Sundays, the service runs between Liverpool Lime Street and Wilmslow via Manchester Piccadilly and the Airport, though whilst Lime Street station was closed for remodelling in June and July 2018 a temporary timetable was in operation (with trains running between Huyton and Victoria only in the evening and at weekends).

 The station used to be served by North Wales services in the morning peak but this has now ceased.
 However, with the creation of the MediaCityUK complex in Salford Quays, a much more frequent pattern of services stopping at Eccles has now been reviewed.

+In May 2024, FirstGroup put forward a proposal for services through from Rochdale to London Euston via Warrington Bank Quay that would stop at Eccles.
+If approved, services could begin in 2027.